Abdullah-Shah-26/BusLive/README.md

 ## Credits

-Special thanks to Sai Ganesh Rejeti for the foundational architecture & design patterns that helped shape this project
+Special thanks to Sai Ganesh for the foundational architecture & design patterns that helped shape this project

 ## License